multicatch/browsermob-proxy/README.md

 ### Using the LittleProxy implementation with 2.0.0 code

-The legacy interface, implicitly defined by the ProxyServer class, has been extracted into `net.lightbody.bmp.proxy.LegacyProxyServer` and is now officially deprecated.
+The legacy interface, implicitly defined by the ProxyServer class, has been extracted into `io.github.multicatch.bmp.proxy.LegacyProxyServer` and is now officially deprecated.
 The new LittleProxy-based implementation will implement LegacyProxyServer for all 2.1.x releases.
 This means you can switch to the LittleProxy-powered implementation with minimal change to existing code ([with the exception of interceptors](#http-request-manipulation)):

 ```java
     // With the Jetty-based 2.0.0 release, BMP was created like this: